 Adjustable-rate preferred stock comes with the same liquidation and dividend payment priority as other preferred stock.
 However, the amount of dividends paid to owners of these types of shares changes from time to time.

-When adjustments take place, the dividend on adjustable-rate preferred stock will be based on the benchmark plus a premium.
+When adjustments take place, the dividend payment on adjustable-rate preferred stock will be based on the benchmark plus a premium.

 Key Differences Between Common Stock and Preferred Stock

-One of the biggest differences between common and preferred stock is voting power.
+One of the biggest differences between common stock and preferred stock is voting power.
 In most cases, holders of preferred stock have absolutely no voting rights.
 In contrast, the vast majority of common shareholders have a say in the direction of the company in which they’ve invested.

 As a result, if you want to have a say — albeit a small one in most cases — in the operations of the companies you invest in, common stock is the way to go.

 Dividends are also a big difference.
 In most cases, income investors would rather invest in preferred shares than common shares for two key reasons:

 - Amount of Dividends.
 Preferred shareholders are generally paid a higher dividend yield than common shareholders.
 Also, dividends with preferred stock are generally fixed, with adjustable-rate preferred stock being the exception.
 As a result, income investors are able to determine exactly how much income to expect when holding a preferred stock rather than being at the mercy of dividend adjustments associated with common stock.